RockefellerArchiveCenter/DTeamDocs/values.md

 ## Engage and empower users.

 We serve multiple constituencies and always work for the good of others.
 Engage with users to understand their needs, prioritize solutions, and produce outcomes that provide high-quality and useful services for researchers, donors and RAC staff.
-Provide the care, resources, and training necessary for users to feel empowered to use and troubleshoot our systems.
+Provide the care, resources, and training necessary for users to feel empowered to use and troubleshoot systems.

 ## Respect researchers' privacy.